Research Metrics & Impact

 Australia’s national research evaluation framework, Excellence in Research for Australia (ERA), identifies and promotes excellence across the full spectrum of research activity in Australia’s higher education institutions.
 This evaluation framework gives government, industry, business and the wider community assurance of the excellence of research conducted in Australian higher education institutions.

-As well as this high level evaluation, individual researchers can source metrics and indicators of impact which help to track the contribution their research makes to academia and society.
-Metrics can be used to:
+As well as this high level evaluation, individual researchers can source metrics and indicators of impact which help to track the contribution their research makes to academia and society; and to identify suitable publishing outlets.

-Metrics are measured in three main ways.
+Traditional bibliometrics (or citation based metrics) are measured in three main ways.
 Each of these evaluations have different uses and it is important to think critically about how the metrics are used and what they actually measure.
-There are different metrics used for:
+The three levels of metrics are: